• Complaints & Compliments

 8.2 The estates team in conjunction with the individual managing agents are responsible for estimating service charge information for each scheme and block.

-9.3 Leaseholders and tenants have the statutory right to challenge Square Roots service charge in the First Tier Property Tribunal.
+9.3 Leaseholders and tenants have the statutory right to challenge Square Roots service charge in the First Tier Property Tribunal and also via Housing Ombudsman.

 10.2 If a leaseholder or a tenant wishes to receive information in a different format, e.g., large print or as a recording, or requires information in an alternative language or the services of a translator, this can be provided as long as the cost is reasonable.